ConservationInternational/trends.earth/docs/source/for_users/training/specialareas.rst

 .. image:: ../../../resources/en/documentation/special_areas/layers_selector.png
    :align: center

 In this dialog it is necessary to select indicator layers which will be used to calculate charts.
-This is one-time action, choice made in this dialog will be preserved and used in all subsequent edits of this specific special areas dataset.
+This is one-time action, choice made in this dialog will be preserved and used in all subsequent edits of this specific vector dataset.

-8. Once dataset added to the canvas in editing mode, special area polygon can be created using either **Polygon** tool
+8. Once the dataset added to the canvas in editing mode, polygons can be created using either **Polygon** tool

 .. image:: ../../../resources/en/documentation/special_areas/layers_selector.png
    :align: center